jamie33o/budget-tracker-pp3/README.md

 - [Github](https://github.com/)
     - Github was used to store the project's code after being pushed from Git.
 - [Vscode](https://r.search.yahoo.com/_ylt=Awr.ioz.dfxkmvcVrB8M34lQ;_ylu=Y29sbwNpcjIEcG9zAzEEdnRpZAMEc2VjA3Ny/RV=2/RE=1694295679/RO=10/RU=https%3a%2f%2fcode.visualstudio.com%2f/RK=2/RS=zxlvA43UZMryfKUhyBe_Jk0Z8MQ-)
-    - Gitpod terminal was used to commit my code using Git and push it to Github.
+    - Vscode terminal was used to commit my code using Git and push it to Github.
 - [Git](https://git-scm.com/)
     - Git was used for version control through the vscode terminal.